Q-101: Where can I find a complete replacement gun for Clarke 130 EN MIG welder, including the gun liner etc.?

 Q-180: What's the best wire diameter for the 95FI?

 The machine can use .035” but it doesn’t do well with that diameter.
-I recommend no larger than .030” as the performance of the machine will be better.
+We recommend no larger than .030”.

 Q-181: Can you tell me how to join fine art brass/bronze/copper?